By Theresa Harding

 The best summer skin care products don’t need an SPF greater than 50.
 Choose a moisturizer that contains plant stem cells and antioxidants as it protects against aging.

 Exfoliating is a good summer skin care routine which should be done once or twice a week to clear away impurities on the skin and rejuvenate it.
-I like to exfoliate my skin twice a week.
+I like to exfoliate my skin twice a week in the shower with my favorite body scrub by Shea Moisture.
+It smells so yummy!
 During the summer, the skin is a bit oilier than usual, so exfoliating will leave the skin fresh and radiant as it opens the pores.

 Don’t overdo it!
 You can also use the best summer skin care products, which are usually homemade scrubs, and probably won’t cause you any side effects.
 It’s also important to continue exfoliating your skin even when the seasons change into the Fall season to prevent dryness.